Egg Donor FAQ

 The amount of time it takes to be chosen for a cycle varies significantly for every donor.
-Once your profile has been chosen by an intended parent the screening process takes about six weeks to complete.
+Once an intended parent has chosen your profile, the screening process takes about six weeks to complete.
 Your retrieval is usually three to four weeks after the start of injections.

 What are the risks of the donation?

-Ovarian Hyperstimulation Syndrome or OHSS is characterized by enlarged ovaries and accumulation of fluid in the abdomen.
+Ovarian hyperstimulation syndrome, or OHSS, involves enlarged ovaries and accumulation of fluid in the abdomen.
 A mild form occurs in 10-20% of cycles and results in some discomfort, but almost always resolves without complications.
 The severe form occurs in approximately 1% of cycles.
 With close monitoring by sonograms and bloodwork, the risk of developing OHSS is very low.

 Will donating affect my future fertility?

-No, there is no evidence that donating eggs will cause problems with your own future fertility.
+No, there is no evidence that donating eggs will cause problems with your future fertility.

 How much time will I need to take off from school or work?

 Our donor coordinators will try to work with your schedule as much as possible.
 Appointments range from early morning to late afternoon.
-You will have about seven appointments at TFC for screening and monitoring follicular development.
+You will have about seven appointments at our partner fertility clinic for screening and monitoring follicular development.
 You should expect to stay home the day of your retrieval, but should be able to return the following day.